DanielOaks/mlpds-next/content/guides/what-is-critique.md

 ### For the Critiquer: Not enough time!

 You have a life and the sub isn't all of it.
 This is why I'm trying to create all the guides.
-So that the same problem that comes up in artist after artist can be more easily addressed with a simple link instead of a redundant long and hard to make comment. <Ponymote mote="ajhappy" text="and we need more critics in general."/> I encourage everyone to write their own and suggest improvements on and points that need expansion to the guides.
+So that the same problem that comes up in artist after artist can be more easily addressed with a simple link instead of a redundant long and hard to make comment. <AppPonymote mote="ajhappy" text="and we need more critics in general."/> I encourage everyone to write their own and suggest improvements on and points that need expansion to the guides.
 We're trying to build a nice self sustaining school and for that we definitely need to ease the burden on critics.
 A guide gives you quotes to pull from, links to make and the beginning of the conversation.
 You can always tailor your critique to suit the artist, but a guide makes a good undersketch.

 ### For the Artist: No one is critiquing my work!